robotics-upo/catenary_checker/README.md

   git clone https://github.com/robotics-upo/catenary_checker
 ```

-Then, use a compilation utility to build the binaries (for example catkin_make).
+Then, use a build utility to build the binaries (for example catkin_make).

 ```
 cd ~/catkin_ws